Stereolithography: Medical modeling

 Stereolithographic models have been used in medicine since the 1990s, for creating accurate 3D models of various anatomical regions of a patient, based on data from computer scans.
 Medical modelling involves first acquiring a CT, MRI, or other scan.
-This data consists of a series of cross sectional images of the human anatomy.
-In these images different tissues show up as different levels of grey.
+This data consists of a series of cross-sectional images of the human anatomy.
+In these images, different tissues show up as different levels of grey.
 Selecting a range of grey values enables specific tissues to be isolated.
 A region of interest is then selected and all the pixels connected to the target point within that grey value range are selected.
 This enables a specific organ to be selected.
-This process is referred to as segmentation.
+This process is called segmentation.
 The segmented data may then be translated into a format suitable for stereolithography.
 While stereolithography is normally accurate, the accuracy of a medical model depends on many factors, especially the operator performing the segmentation correctly.
-There are potential errors possible when making medical models using stereolithography but these can be avoided with practice and well trained operators.
+There are potential errors possible when making medical models using stereolithography, but these can be avoided with practice and well-trained operators.

-Stereolithographic models are used as an aid to diagnosis, preoperative planning and implant design and manufacture.
+Stereolithographic models are used as an aid to diagnosis, preoperative planning, and implant design and manufacture.
 This might involve planning and rehearsing osteotomies, for example.
-Surgeons use models to help plan surgeries but prosthetists and technologists also use models as an aid to the design and manufacture of custom-fitting implants.
-For instance, medical models created through stereolithography can be used to help in the construction of Cranioplasty plates.
+Surgeons use models to help plan surgeries, and prosthetists and technologists also use models as an aid to the design and manufacture of custom-fitting implants.
+For instance, medical models created through stereolithography can be used to help in the construction of cranioplasty plates.

 In 2019, scientists at Rice University published an article in the journal Science, presenting soft hydrogel materials for stereolithography used in biological research applications.